This article was last updated: 18 December 2017

-Australian car seat laws for children used to be incredibly complex, varying from State to State.
+Australian car seat rules and laws for children used to be incredibly complex, varying from State to State.
 But in recent years, Australian States and Territories have got together over coffee and muffins and worked out uniform child restraint laws across the country.
-Yay!

 The basic rules are: